SystemRDL/PeakRDL-regblock/docs/udps/extended_swacc.rst

 Similarly, the spec defines ``swmod`` which gets asserted on software writes, but can also get asserted if the field has on-read side-effects.

-What if you just wanted a plan and simple strobe that is asserted when software reads or writes a field?
+What if you just wanted a plain and simple strobe that is asserted when software reads or writes a field?
 The ``rd_swacc`` and ``wr_swacc`` UDPs provide this functionality.